M-o-a-T/etcd-tree/doc/tutorial.rst

     class myDir(EtcDir):
         def some_test_method(self):
             assert self.env.my_data is the_data
-        def has_update(self):
+        async def has_update(self):
             the_data = self.env.my_data
             if the_data:
-                the_data.has_update(self) # or whatever
+                await the_data.has_update(self) # or whatever

 Monitoring for changes
 ----------------------

-Watching out for changes on your object is pretty straightforward: override the ``has_update()`` method.
-Alternately you can attach a monitor function to a node by using ``add_monitor()``, which expects a one-argument callback (the node you're attaching the callback to) and returns an object with a ``.cancel()`` method if you're no longer interested.
+Watching out for changes on your object is pretty straightforward: override the ``async has_update()`` method.
+You can also attach a monitor function to a node by using ``add_monitor()``, which expects a one-argument async callback (the node you're attaching the callback to) and returns an object with a ``.cancel()`` method if you're no longer interested.

-Both methods will get called some time after "their" node, or any child node, is changed, which includes additions or deletions.
-You can recognize the first call after initialization by testing ``self.notify_seq`` for zero, and being deleted by checking ``self.seq`` for ``None``.
+These methods will get called some time after "their" node, or any child node, is changed.
+This includes additions or deletions.
+You can recognize the first call by testing ``self.is_new`` for ``True``.

+Newly-created nodes can be further distinguished by the fact that their parent node's ``is_new`` flag is False.

+When a node is being deleted, ``is_new`` will be set to ``None``.

-A node's update handlers will only get called some time after those of their child nodes have run.
+A node's update handlers will get called some time after there are no more updates to its child nodes.
 This can lead to starvation if you have a high rate of change.
-This problem will be addressed in a future update.
-You can call ``.tree(…, update_delay=x)`` with x somewhat lower than 1 second (the default).
-This should be at least twice the time your etcd requires to update a value.
+To prevent that, you can

+  * set a maximum value (in ``.max_update_delay``), after which an update run will be forced

+  * split your system into update domains by setting ``.propagate_updates`` to False.

+By default, all tagged nodes act as domain barriers.

 Dynamic types
 -------------